 Floss is available waxed or unwaxed, flavored or unflavored, thin or wide.
 The kind of floss you want is entirely up to you, though you might want to consider that waxed floss slips in between teeth easier, and smooth, soft floss provides maximum comfort for your gums.
 Of course, flavor doesn't hurt either.

 How to Floss Teeth

 Flossing seems easy enough, but you'll want to make sure you're doing it right to maximize the benefits of all your effort.
-Compare your flossing techniques to the steps below, and make adjustments to your routine wherever necessary.
+Compare your dental flossing techniques to the tips and steps on how to floss teeth below, and make adjustments to your routine wherever necessary.

 When the floss reaches the gum line, curve it against your tooth and gently slide it under your gums and then away from your gum line.